JNRowe/bleeter/README.rst

 default, tweets containing ``#nowplaying`` are ignored.

 If you notification daemon supports it you can click on the popup to open the tweet in your browser of choice.
-The Python webbrowser_ module is used to accomplish this and as such can be configured by setting the ``BROWSER`` environment variable on most systems(refer to the webbrowser_ documentation for details).
+The browser is opened using ``xdg-open`` from xdg-utils_.
+It should use your default browser under KDE_ or gnome_, or whatever you've configured in the ``BROWSER`` environment variable elsewhere.

 Contributors
 ------------